-The Graduate School of the University of Texas at Austin requires an upper-division GPA of at least a 3.o.
-This requirement is calculated based on the grades earned in upper-division (junior and senior level) undergraduate and graduate courses.
+The Graduate School of the University of Texas at Austin requires an upper-division GPA of at least a 3.0.
+This requirement is calculated based on the grades earned in upper-division (junior and senior level) undergraduate and graduate courses from any higher education institution attended.